-- (28) When relying on or using technology in the financial planning process, a Certificant: - a) Must take reasonable proactive steps to gain a general understanding of the methodologies underlying the technology that have a direct impact on financial planning projections and recommendations; - b) Must have an understanding of the financial assumptions underlying the technology that have a direct impact on financial planning projections and recommendations; - c) Must validate that the inputs and assumptions used are reasonable and appropriate based on the client's circumstances; and - d) Must validate that the outputs generated are reasonable and appropriate for the client before relying on them, or presenting the final recommendations or strategies to the client.
+- (29) When selecting, relying on, recommending, or using technology in the financial planning process, a Certificant: - a) Must take reasonable proactive steps to gain a general understanding of the methodologies underlying the technology that have a direct impact on financial planning projections and recommendations; - b) Must have an understanding of the financial assumptions underlying the technology that have a direct impact on financial planning projections and recommendations; - c) Must validate that the inputs and assumptions used are reasonable and appropriate based on the client's circumstances; and - d) Must validate that the outputs generated are reasonable and appropriate for the client before relying on them, or presenting the final recommendations or strategies to the client.

-For the purpose of Rule 28 and 29, methodologies means the embedded logic, factors and workflow principles used by the digital tool or technology.
+For the purpose of Rules 29 and 30, methodologies means the embedded logic, factors and workflow principles used by the digital tool or technology.
 Methodologies may include, but are not limited to: calculation logic used within scenario analyses; the timing of contributions and withdrawals; tax calculation; plan year vs. calendar year and withdrawal order.
-Examples of reasonable steps may include, but are not limited to: making inquiries of the software provider and staying current with software updates, making internal inquiries with your employer/dealer/firm, using help functions and/or user guides, and attending training seminars.
+Examples of reasonable steps may include, but are not limited to: making inquiries of the software provider and staying current with software updates, making internal inquiries with one's employer/dealer/firm, using help functions and/or user guides, and attending training seminars.

-For the purpose of Rule 28 and 29, financial assumptions are the factors used in the digital tool or technology that influence the planning outcomes.
+For the purpose of Rules 29 and 30, financial assumptions are the factors used in the digital tool or technology that influence the planning outcomes.
 Financial assumptions may be embedded (prepopulated) in the tool or technology or may require input by the financial planner.
 Financial assumptions may include, but are not limited to: marginal/average tax rates; rates of return; benchmarks used as proxies, the rate of interest to be charged on debt; the client's anticipated life expectancy; the client's anticipated retirement age; inflation; government benefit entitlement and planning priorities.

 Technology includes any digital tool used or relied on when providing financial planning services to clients including, without limitation, online discovery tools, financial projection and planning software/tools, portfolio management software/tools, other digital software/tools and digital advice platforms.
+This would also include technology provided or mandated by a Certificant's firm.